Average Annual Premium

 Personal Property Coverage

-Dwelling coverage is for the house itself and whatever is attached to it, but personal property is for the things inside the house, and sometimes outside of the house.
+Dwelling coverage is for the house itself and whatever is attached to it, but personal property coverage is for the things inside the house, and sometimes outside of the house.
 Your personal belongings are insured as part of a standard home insurance policy, up to the coverage limits you’ve chosen.
 However, there are some special rules for personal property which create smaller limits to coverage.

 Jewelry is a perfect example of limited coverage by category, or even per item.
 If you have an engagement ring that was appraised for $10,000, you’ll find that your home insurance policy has limits for jewelry that are lower than the appraised value.
 Your policy might only cover up to $5,000 for jewelry losses, and there might even be a lower limit for each item.